Elleaume/adada_project/README.md

 * Word maps of most active groups per continent - Annina Stuber
 * Themes covered by terrorism related articles - Annina Stuber
 * Radar plots with themes coverd by articles on terrorism in all continents - Francesca Luongo
-* Mirror bar plot of terror attacks covered by news articles and average length of the articles for a selection of countries - Christelle Schneuwly
+* Linking of articles specifically covering terror attacks - Christelle Schneuwly Mirror bar plot of terror attacks covered by news articles and average length of the articles for a selection of countries - Christelle Schneuwly
 * Most active groups in Iraq line plot and themes scores in Iraq and the US - Annina Stuber and Francesca Luongo

 #### 4. Poster presentation